-At Goldfarb School of Nursing at Barnes-Jewish College, we’re anxiously awaiting the opportunity to welcome our first class of doctoral students specializing in anesthesia.
-In 2020, the Nurse Anesthesia Concentration of our Masters of Nursing Science program will transition to a Doctor of Nursing Practice (DNP) degree.
+At Goldfarb School of Nursing at Barnes-Jewish College, we’re welcoming our first class of doctoral students specializing in anesthesia in January 2020 as the Nurse Anesthesia Concentration of our Masters of Nursing Science program will transition to a Doctor of Nursing Practice (DNP) degree.

 Much of the program will remain the same, with added requirements by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 By 2022, the COA will require that all students matriculating into a nurse anesthesia educational program be enrolled in an approved program that awards a practice doctoral degree.